Standing Up for the Gospel of the Christ

 The Babylonian calendar was regularly used in the dating of official letters and stone inscriptions, also stemming from the last quarter of the fifth century (C17, 21, 26, 30, 31; Ashmolean), and is found in a Ptolemaic record of accounts (Papyrus Levi Della Vida).

 9. There is no evidence for a Jewish calendar at Elephantine as distinct from the Babylonian calendar."

-This means that all of the thousands of artifacts giving astronomical sun, moon, and planet tables, using (what is generally called) Babylonian Calendar dates, are also direct evidence for the ancient Jewish Calendar's event-dating too.
+This means that all of the thousands of artifacts giving astronomical sun, moon, and planet tables, using (what is generally called) Babylonian Calendar dates, are also direct evidence for the ancient Jewish Temple Calendar's "rules" too.